unnatural-worlds/uwapi/_sources/bots/programOverview.rst.txt

 ^^^^^^^^^^^^^^

 - You need to change current working directory to the ``bin`` directory in the game installation.
-  Without it, the game will be unable to load maps and assets, even if it might load the shared library.
+  Without it, the game will be unable to load maps and assets (even if it might happen to load the shared library).

 .. warning::
-	Do *not* change current working directory once configured.
+	Do *not* change current working directory from now on.

 - Next, you load the shared library.